 - ensure information is available to those who need it

-- distribute power to influence as required
+- distribute resources and power to influence as required

 The basic building blocks for organizational structure are interdependent, connected domains.